Google Earth/Maps Icons

 To use the red-square icon in your placemark,

-you would refer to x=0 and y=32 where the x=0/y=0 origin was located at the lower-left of the image.
+you would refer to x=0 and y=32 where the x=0/y=0 origin was located at the bottom-left of the image.

 Its URL and href value in KML would be represented as

 To refer to the red flag icon in the 5-th column in the next to last row, you would use root://icons/palette-4.png?x=128&y=32&h=32&w=32

 where x = 4 * 32 = 128 and so on.

 This root:// notation is no longer supported in Google Earth and you must use the proper URL for the icon

 Google Earth (TM) and Google Maps (TM) are registered trademarks of Google Inc. KML4Earth is not